KritiCParikh/LearningJourney/Algorithms&Operations/README.md

 - Fixed-size window: Processing fixed-length subarrays
 - Variable-size window: Adjusting subarray size based on conditions

+#### Sorting Algorithms
+##### Comparison-based Sorting

+###### Simple Sorting Algorithms
+- **Bubble Sort** – Repeatedly swaps adjacent elements if they are in the wrong order
+- **Selection Sort** – Selects the smallest element and swaps it into its correct position
+- **Insertion Sort** – Builds a sorted array by inserting elements one by one into their correct position

+###### Efficient Sorting Algorithms
+- **Merge Sort** – A divide-and-conquer algorithm that splits the array, sorts each half, and merges them
+- **Quick Sort** – Selects a pivot, partitions the array, and recursively sorts subarrays
+- **Heap Sort** – Utilizes a binary heap to repeatedly extract the minimum or maximum element

+##### Non-comparison Sorting
+- **Counting Sort** – Counts occurrences of each element and places them in the correct position
+- **Radix Sort** – Sorts numbers digit by digit using a stable sorting algorithm like Counting Sort
+- **Bucket Sort** – Distributes elements into multiple buckets and sorts each bucket individually

+##### Hybrid Sorting Algorithms
+- **Timsort** – A hybrid of Merge Sort and Insertion Sort, optimized for real-world data
+- **Introsort** – A combination of Quick Sort, Heap Sort, and Insertion Sort, switching strategies based on recursion depth

 #### Two Pointers
 - Opposite directional: Pointers moving towards each other
 - Same directional: Pointers moving in the same direction